rancher/k3k/docs/advanced-usage.md

 ### `clusterCIDR`

 The `clusterCIDR` field specifies the CIDR range for the pods of the cluster.
-The default value is `10.42.0.0/16`.
+The default value is `10.42.0.0/16` in shared mode, and `10.52.0.0/16` in virtual mode.

 ### `serviceCIDR`

 The `serviceCIDR` field specifies the CIDR range for the services in the cluster.
-The default value is `10.43.0.0/16`.
+The default value is `10.43.0.0/16` in shared mode, and `10.53.0.0/16` in virtual mode.

-**Note:** In `shared` mode, the `serviceCIDR` should match the host cluster's `serviceCIDR` to prevent conflicts.
+**Note:** In `shared` mode, the `serviceCIDR` should match the host cluster's `serviceCIDR` to prevent conflicts and in `virtual` mode both `serviceCIDR` and `clusterCIDR` should be different than the host cluster.

 ### `clusterDNS`